nio-blocks/tensor_flow/README.md

 NeuralNetwork
 ===========
-Hard-coded 784-10 softmax network, executes one training step per input signal.
+This is a general purpose user-configurable neural network, assuming flattened inputs.
+Executes one training step per input signal.

 Properties:
 --------------